alex-bochkarev/bochkarev.io/content/tools/ts-git.md

  1 file changed, 2 insertions(+), 1 deletion(-)
 ```

-Okay, we go back to work on our feature with `git checkout unicode_vars`.
-Assume
+Okay, now we go back to work on our feature with `git checkout unicode_vars`.
-we test the feature with `python ./new_doc.py`, make sure it works, so we want
+Assume we test the feature with `python ./new_doc.py`, make sure it works, so we
-to integrate it back into the "main" branch of our code.
-To do this, we go back
+want to integrate it back into the "main" branch of our code.
+To do this, we go
-to the `master` branch and try to merge it with the feature branch (`unicode_vars`):
+back to the `master` branch and try to merge it with the feature branch
+(`unicode_vars`):

 ```bash
 git checkout master
 git merge unicode_vars
 ```

+Output:

 ```text
 Auto-merging new_doc.py